Delaware Court Records

 What Cases are Heard by Delaware Juvenile Courts?

 There is no special Juvenile Court in the state of Delaware.
 The Family Court tries all cases that relate to or concern any person below the age of 18.
-The general assembly has empowered the Family Court to hear cases of;
+The general assembly has empowered the Family Court to hear typical cases of;

 - Juvenile delinquency